latest

 Experts warn of swift changes to Transgender student protections as distressed youth fear for their futures

-For one Alabama teen, the ad seemed to paint Transgender and Nonbinary people as a threat to society.
-The weekend before Election Day, the 16-year-old teen, who identifies as nonbinary and uses the pronouns "he" and "they," called a crisis hotline at the Rainbow Youth Project.
-The group, serving LGBTQIA2S+ young people, has received more than 5,500 calls to its crisis hotline in the past 10 days, up from the 3,700 calls it typically gets every month.
+The Rainbow Youth Project serves 2SLGBTQ+ young people and has received more than 5,500 calls to its crisis hotline in the past 10 days, up from the 3,700 calls it typically gets every month.

 Opposition to Transgender rights was a focal point of Trump's campaign.
 Republican ads attacking political opponents over Transgender or Queer issues have aired over 290,000 times on network TV since March 2023, according to data from the media tracking firm AdImpact.